yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 Please note that localstorage saves values as strings, so even though we are storing `true` and `false` for the `darkmode` value, it is actually being converted to a string when it is stored.

 By using `const initDarkmodeSetting = fetchLSItem('darkmode') === 'true';`, we are able to convert this back to a `boolean` value.

+## Conclusion

+And there you have it!
+A simple implementation of a darkmode switch that utilizes `localstorage` to save a user's preference.

+As you can see, it is quite simple to implement this popular user feature.
+Please check the sections below for additional resources, links and access to the source code for this project.

 ## Additional Resources